-Graduate students must maintain a cumulative GPA of 3.0 or better (2.30 for Graduate Tax and Law students).
-According to the policy of the Registrar, the grade point average is determined by multiplying the credit points (e.g.,, B+ = 3.3) by the number of credit hours for each course.
-Total the credit hours attempted, total the credit points and divide the latter by the former.
-Grades of I, NR and W are not included in the grade point average.
-Incompletes that are not resolved within one year are calculated as "F" in the GPA.
-All grades for repeated courses are included in determining the GPA.
-Undergraduates have separate GPA requirements and will be calculated separately.
-Graduate and Law have separate GPA requirements and will be calculated separately.
-Official GPAs at the University of Denver are truncated at two decimal places (e.g., a mathematical result of 3.8766666 is reported as 3.87).
+- Calculation: According to the policy of the Registrar, the grade point average is determined by multiplying the credit points (for example, B+ = 3.3) by the number of credit hours for each course.
+CGPA is calculated by totaling credit hours attempted, totaling the credit points, and then dividing the latter by the former.
+Official GPAs at the University of Denver are truncated at two decimal places, e.g., a mathematical result of 3.8766666 is reported as 3.87.

 Cumulative Completion Rate (CCR)